theimpossibleastronaut/rmw/docs/faq.md

 layout: default
 ---

+Anything that isn't covered here may be found on the <a href="/extra_tips.html">Extra Tips</a> page.

 **What is your release cycle?**

 It varies, averaging once or twice a year.
 If bugs are found and